zyndagj/zyndagj.github.io/_posts/2018-02-05-hashing-functions.markdown

 ![original histo](/assets/xor_uniform_01.png)

-You can see that the chi-squared test results in an insignificant P-value of 0.675, meaning that there is no difference between the observed (generated) indices and the expected uniform distribution.
-Just to be thorough, lets look at the resulting P-values for [Normal](https://en.wikipedia.org/wiki/Normal_distribution) and [Uniform](https://en.wikipedia.org/wiki/Uniform_distribution_(continuous)) random variables.
+You can see that the chi-squared test results in an insignificant P-value of 0.675, meaning that there is no difference between the observed (generated) indices and the _expected_ uniform distribution.
+To be thorough, lets look at the resulting P-values for [Normal](https://en.wikipedia.org/wiki/Normal_distribution) and [Uniform](https://en.wikipedia.org/wiki/Uniform_distribution_(continuous)) random variables.

 ```python
 plt.figure(figsize=(14,5))